-Our Child Safeguarding Statement has been developed in line with requirements under the Children First Act 2015, (the Children First: National Guidance, and Tusla's Child Safeguarding: A Guide for Policy, Procedure and Practice).
+Our Child Safeguarding Statement has been developed in line with requirements under the Children First Act 2015 The Children First: National Guidance, Tusla's Child Safeguarding: A Guide for Policy, Procedure & Practice and Sport Ireland's Safeguarding Guidance for Children & Young People in Sport.
 In addition to our Risk Assessment document described above, there are further procedures that support our intention to safeguard children while they are availing of our activities.

-Irish Sailing has the following procedures in place as part of our Safeguarding Policies:
+LRYC has the following procedures in place as part of our Safeguarding Policies:

-- Procedures for the management of allegations of abuse or misconduct by staff or volunteers against a child availing of our activities - Procedures for the safe recruitment of staff and volunteers to work with children in our activities - Procedures for access to child safeguarding training and information, including the identification of the occurrence of harm - Procedure for reporting of child protection or welfare concerns to Statutory Authorities
+- Procedures for the management of allegations of abuse or misconduct by staff or volunteers against a child availing of our activities. - Procedures for the safe recruitment of staff and volunteers to work with children in our activities. - Procedures for access to child safeguarding training and information, including the identification of the occurrence of harm. - Procedure for reporting of child protection or welfare concerns to Statutory Authorities. - Procedure for maintaining a list of the persons in the relevant service who are mandated persons.